-Parkinson’s disease is a progressive, degenerative condition which affects the central nervous system and leads to the appearance of symptoms, among which the tremors, lack of balance and slowness of movement are most common.
+Parkinson’s disease is a progressive, degenerative condition that affects the central nervous system and leads to the appearance of symptoms, among which tremors, lack of balance and slowness of movement are the most common.
 The condition cannot be cured but rather managed through medication and alternative therapies.
+CareClinic web app or the iPad app can be used either by the patient or caregiver to track and manage the patients’ treatment.

 Upon being diagnosed with a chronic and progressive condition, such as Parkinson’s disease, you will have to adjust to a new life.
 Suddenly, you will have a complex treatment plan to follow and you will have to pay attention to your every symptom.
 Moreover, you will have difficulties keeping track of everything, as the condition can lead to memory problems.